 |Distance Education Tuition||$132 per credit|

 Additional mandatory fees

-These fees are not included in course fee total and vary in price depending on the number of credits taken each semester.
+These fees are not included in course fee total and can vary depending on the number of credits taken each semester and residency status.

 |Fee||Applies to students who are enrolled in:||Amount|